chef/automate/components/automate-chef-io/content/docs/backup.md

 ## Backup to a Filesystem

-One backup option is to store backups in a configurable backup directory.
-The backup directory should be on network-attached storage or synced periodically to a disk on another machine.
+To store backups in a configurable backup directory, the backup directory should be on network-attached storage or synced periodically to a disk on another machine.
 This best practice ensures that you can restore from your backup data during a hardware failure.

 The default backup directory is `/var/opt/chef-automate/backups`.
 If it does not exist, the deployment process creates it.